 Students use FRED to obtain regional, state, or county unemployment data.
 Unemployment rates can be used to describe the business cycle, to make multistate comparisons or to make comparisons to the U.S. economy.

 Nominal and Real Interest Rates part of Examples

 This activity shows how to compute real interest rates and plots them

-This activity shows how to compute the interest rate swap spread and plots it
+This activity shows how to operationalize the concept of inflation expectations and plots it

-This activity shows how to compute the sovereign debt risk premium in Europe and plots it
+This activity shows how to compute the corporate bond risk premium and plots it